Brand Name: N/A

 Keep out of reach of children.
 In case of overdose, get medical help or contact a Poison Control Center immediately.

-- Platelet transfusions are controversial in patients with Post Transfusion Purpura, since platelet specific antibodies against high frequency platelet antigens are part of the pathophysiology of this potentially fatal disorder.
-IVIG is typically a first line therapy and immediate consultation with a hematologist and/or your institutions transfusion medicine physician is highly recommended.
+- Platelet transfusions are controversial in patients with Post Transfusion Purpura since platelet-specific antibodies against high-frequency platelet antigens are part of the pathophysiology of this potentially fatal disorder.
+IVIG is typically the first-line therapy and immediate consultation with a hematologist and/or your institution's transfusion medicine physician is highly recommended.

 - Platelet transfusions in patients with autoimmune destruction of platelets such as idiopathic thrombocytopenic purpura (ITP) should not be transfused in the absence of bleeding because the transfused platelets will be quickly removed similarly to the patient's own platelets without clinical benefit.